needle-mirror/com.unity.xr.management/Documentation~/com.unity.xr.management.md

 ## Requirements

-This version of **XR SDK Management** is compatible with the following versions of the Unity Editor:
+This version of **XR Management** is compatible with the following versions of the Unity Editor:

 * 2019.1 and later (recommended)